Fr1k1/Fr1k1/README.md

 - 👋 Hi, I’m @Fr1k1
-- 👀 I’m interested in making video games and UI design
+- 👀 I’m interested in Web development and UI design
 - 🌱 I’m currently learning C++, SQL, C#, Python and JavaScript
+-     I'm interested in React, I am an IT student from Croatia and i want to learn more about programming

 <!---